 Range of residential load forecast is presented in Figure E - 9.
-Under the Seventh Power Plan's low forecast, residential sector electricity consumption is forecast to be flat.
-In the high forecast this sector's forecast is for an average annual growth rate of 0.5 percent per year between 2015 and 2035.
-In the low case scenario, residential sector load is projected to decline from roughly 8,300 average megawatts to about 8100 average megawatts in most part due to federal standards, but also due to changing trends in ICE enduses.
-In the high growth scenario residential load is projected to grow by about 1000 average megawatts by 2035, growing from about 8,300 to about 9,300 average megawatts.
+Under the Seventh Power Plan's medium forecast, residential sector electricity consumption is forecast to be flat.
+In the high forecast this sector is forecast to grow at an average annual growth rate of 0.5 percent per year between 2015 and 2035.
+In the low case scenario, residential sector load is projected to decline from roughly 8,300 average megawatts to about 8,100 average megawatts, largely due to the impact of federal standards, but also due to changing trends in ICE end uses.
+In the high growth scenario residential load is projected to grow by about 1,000 average megawatts by 2035, growing from about 8,300 to about 9,300 average megawatts.

-Note that 1986-2012 incorporate impact of weather on loads while forecast for 2013-2035 is under normal weather assumption.
+• Note that loads shown for 1986-2012 are based on actual weather conditions while the load forecast for 2013-2035 assume normal weather.